Vikas-Devops/CT/README.md

 # Challenge-3
-Due to the only knowlegde of scripting, this challenge is out of current experties, but I will definitely work on that.
+Due to the only knowlegde of scripting, this challenge is out of my current experties, but I will definitely work on that.